 - The second had a very dramatic photograph of the owner, with only the company name.

-- The third had an appropriate stock photo, but no attention-grabbing text at all — just time and date information.
+- The third had an appropriate stock photo, but no attention-grabbing text at all—just time and date information for a free webinar.

 Words sell.
 They are your friend.
 Do not fear them.